 "I'm hungry!"
 Sokka complained as he clutched at his protesting stomach.
 "What does a great warrior have to do in order to get some food around here?
 Why can't dinner be earlier?"

 Katara rolled her eyes.
-It seemed some things will never change.
+It seemed some things would never change.

-Sitting silently on his throne among his flames, Zuko listened carefully and somewhat impatiently as the members of his Court Council argued amongst themselves about the welfare of the Fire Nation.
+Sitting silently on his throne set behind his flames, Zuko listened carefully and somewhat impatiently as the members of his Court Council argued amongst themselves about the welfare of the Fire Nation.
 Hours passed since Zuko had stepped into the meeting room and he could feel a headache coming on.

 "More soldiers should be sent to protect and gain more control of our colonies in the Earth Kingdom!" one old and rather obese advisor yelled.
 "If we do not show more control, the Earth Kingdom residents will surely start a rebellion and will seek to overthrow our rule!"